Skip to main content

 Showing Wizard's test results

 The terminal is a widget that reports all that is happening when you perform a test inside the Wizard.
-Every time that you click a button with "TEST" on it, it will open the Terminal widget at the bottom of your screen (see green rectangle below) and it will report a description of exactly all the instructions that the test is running.
-This is good for 2 main reasons:
+Every time that you click a button with "Test" on it, it will open the Terminal widget at the bottom of your screen (see green rectangle below) and it will report a description of all the steps that the test is running.
+This is done for 2 main reasons:

-• To have full visibility of the instructions that the test is running
+• To give full visibility of the steps that the test is running

-• To understand more easily what the source of the problem could be when the particular test fails
+• To understand easily the source of the problem if a particular test fails

 Running Python commands with the terminal